 - It was called a Master 5 and still allows you to skipper vesels to 24 metres

-- Taskbook is the best option.
-We have the latest 2018 editions just released by AMSA.
+- We have taskbooks.
 They are $30 and allow a significant reduction in time but require dedication and planning to complete.
 They are used to record your onboard completion of jobs to the correct standard.
 Master 24 Guidance Notes

 - You can complete theory course before finishing your taskbook.
 Check this out Taskbook guide

 - Your short on time so the course is compact with busy days = less time away from work.

 - Shipboard Safety, First Aid and Long Range Radio are required before obtaining your licence.
 Because some students already have these, they are extra cost.
 We offer them every month, so check out the other course pages.
 Shipboard Safety is required for the course.

 - We do a language, literacy and numeracy assessment at enrollment.
 Its a Government requirement to check if you need assistance.
 We have programmes to assist if needed